 Information and communication technology (ICT) is transforming inter-actions between people and economies worldwide.
 In an ever increasing global economy, ICT enables us to access and to store information, as well as to communicate instantly.
 Media – be it radio, magazines, television – forms part of ICT.

 ICT has been identified as one of the country’s five “sunrise” industries (AMT, 2015), with every cent invested here likely to pay off with growth and jobs.
-It is also identified as a game changer for African agriculture (Kofi Annan, 2014).
+Back in 2014 it was also identified as a game changer for African agriculture (Kofi Annan, 2014).
 We have several stories on file about how immediate access to ICT enables farmers with marketing decisions (including talking to customers) as well as the day-to-day operations on the farm e.g. a technical query when a tractor breaks down.

 This chapter is a modest attempt to look at the agricultural media and ICT available in this country (and beyond).